“There may be times when the joy you feel about survival far outweighs any anxieties you may have.

 But these words were not written about heart patients – they’re for cancer survivors.
 Which made me wonder about this thing known as “survivorship” – a popular concept in oncology that defines a cancer survivor “from the time of diagnosis and for the balance of life.”

-But where, I ask you, is the concept of “survivorship” for heart patients?
+But where, I ask you, is the concept of “survivorship” for heart patients and their families?
 And why haven’t I found it yet?

 “Understand that you are an individual, NOT a statistic!”

 Sounds great!
 But where’s our Heart Disease Survival Toolbox for heart patients?